liyoumin/Geospatial-AgEcon/project/README.md

 **Important note:**

-The SARIMA model should be estimated on monthly data, not annual data.
-Annual SPEI plots are useful for description, but monthly frequency is required for the seasonal `[12]` ARIMA structure.
+The SARIMA model be estimated on monthly data.
+Annual SPEI plots are useful for description, but monthly frequency is required for the seasonal ARIMA structure.

 ---
 A practical workflow is: